Niger Political Veterans To Face Off In Presidential Vote - UrduPoint

 Niger is the world's poorest nation, according to the UN's benchmark of development of 189 countries, and is struggling with jihadist insurgencies that have spilled over from Mali and Nigeria.

-Despite these crushing burdens, the country is on track for a peaceful handover between elected presidents, its first since independence from France in 1960.
+Thousands of soldiers will be deployed across the country for the vote, which is on track to usher in a peaceful handover between elected presidents, its first since independence from France in 1960.

 Outgoing President Mahamadou Issoufou's decision to voluntarily step down after two five-year terms was welcomed in a region where many leaders have tried to cling on to power.